Declaration and forfeiture: Declaration

 The captain of the batting side may declare an innings closed, when the ball is dead, at any time during a match.
 Usually this is because the captain thinks their team has already scored enough runs to win the match and does not wish to consume any further time batting which would make it easier for the opponents to play out for a draw.
 Tactical declarations are sometimes used in other circumstances.

+In May 1889, the laws of cricket were revised to allow for declarations but on condition they only took place on the final day of the match.
+The first captain to declare in English first-class cricket was Charles Wright in 1890.
+In a game against Kent at the Bat and Ball Ground in Gravesend, Wright declared Nottinghamshire's second innings closed on 157 for 5 to set Kent a target of 231 to win.
+The tactic nearly paid off as the game was drawn with Kent on 98 for 9 and Nottinghamshire requiring one more wicket to win.

 Frank May proposed at the Annual General Meeting of the Marylebone Cricket Club on 2 May 1906 that in a two-day match, the captain of the batting side has power to declare their innings closed at any time, but such declaration may not be made on the first day later than one hour and forty minutes before the hour of drawing stumps.
 After some discussion the resolution was passed.

-A captain considering declaration must balance the risks of declaring too early (thus setting too low a target for the opposing team) against those of declaring too late or not at all (thus making it easier for the opponents to force a draw preventing the completion of the match).

-The first captain to declare was Charles Wright in 1890.
-In a game against Kent at the Bat and Ball Ground in Gravesend, Wright declared Nottinghamshire's second innings closed on 157 for 5 to set Kent a target of 231 to win.
-The tactic nearly paid off as the game was drawn with Kent on 98 for 9 and Nottinghamshire requiring one more wicket to win.
+Law 15 has no exclusions to prevent declarations or forfeiture during limited overs cricket, and as such tournaments will add bans and limitation through match condition regulations.
+The Worcestershire v Somerset, 1979 match was an example of a limited overs match having a declaration, caused by the league tiebreaker making it a strategic positive for Somerset to declare after scoring 1 run even though it would lead to defeat.

-Before declarations were made legal, batsmen of a team that wanted to get the other team to bat again would deliberately get themselves out, leading to some farcical situations, where the fielding side would make no attempt to dismiss a batsman who was trying to be dismissed.
+Before declarations were made legal the batsmen of a team that wanted to get the other team to bat again would have to deliberately get themselves out.
+There have been examples of teams circumventing match conditions that ban declaration within a limited overs match by having their batters elect to be dismissed retired out.
+An ICC Women’s T20 World Cup Asia Region Qualifier between the UAE and Qatar saw the UAE score 192 runs in 16 overs with their opening partnership and then retire 10 batters to end the innings early due to the threat of rain that could prevent Qatar from completing the 5 over minimum for the Duckworth–Lewis–Stern method to be applied to find a result.
+Qatar were then dismissed for 29 runs off 11 overs and 1 ball.